The Big List of Content Marketing Acronyms

 PESO: Paid, Earned, Shared, Owned

-This is an all-inclusive PR marketing strategy that integrates four media elements: paid, earned, shared and owned.
+This is an all-inclusive content promotion and PR marketing strategy that integrates four media elements: paid, earned, shared and owned.
 The PESO model is rather new to cover all aspects of the ever-changing media landscape.
 For example, a company publishes a blog post on their own website (owned), then pitches it to a newspaper who references the blog in an article (earned).
 To reach a larger audience, the company will sponsor it on social media (paid), which encourages users to engage with the content and share it (shared).
+Read more about how earned, owned and paid media work together.

 How much you pay for every click on your ad or your content, used interchangeably with cost-per-click (CPC).
 However, PPC is used more often to describe the type of advertising model.
 For example, when using a PPC model, the CPC is measured.